-Jamie Kralovec, Associate Director for Mission Integration at Georgetown’s School of Continuing Studies, earned a B.A. from the University of Notre Dame, a Master’s of Urban Planning from New York University, and is completing a Master’s in Christian Spirituality from Fordham University in addition to becoming a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.
+Jamie Kralovec, Associate Director for Mission Integration, School of Continuing Studies, earned a B.A. from the University of Notre Dame, a Master’s of Urban Planning from New York University, and a Master’s in Christian Spirituality from Fordham University in addition to becoming a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.
+He is completing a Doctor of Ministry from Fordham University.
 Jamie also serves on the faculty of the Urban & Regional Planning program at SCS.
 Prior to arriving at Georgetown in 2014, Jamie served on President Obama’s White House Council on Strong Cities, Strong Communities.

 Rev. Gregory Schenden, S.J., Director of Campus Ministry, entered the Jesuits in Syracuse, NY and professed First Vows in 1999.
 Fr.
 Greg studied philosophy at Loyola University Chicago while hosting a weekly radio program for Loyola University’s radio station, WLUW.
 As his regency assignment, Fr.
 Greg returned to Gonzaga College High School to teach English and television communications.
 Fr.
 Greg has completed an M.Div. degree at the Jesuit School of Theology in Berkeley, CA. He also currently serves as Roman Catholic Chaplain at Georgetown and provides support to the Living Learning Community entitled the “Spirit of Georgetown Residential Academy.”